-- Accused of a Violation occurs when the Director of Student Conduct or designee brings a Formal Charge against a Student, Student Group, or Student Organization to initiate a Formal Conduct Procedure if the Student, Student Group, or Student Organization does not accept an Informal Resolution and waiver of hearing under Chapter 6, Section III, of this Code. - Administrative Hearing Panel means a body of three persons appointed by the Director of Student Conduct or designee, consisting of either (a) University administrators and/or faculty members; or (b) one or more University administrators and/or faculty members and one or more Student Judicial Board members, that addresses Formal Charges against a Student, Student Group, or Student Organization. - 3.
-Advisor means a person invited to a Formal Conduct Procedure by a Respondent or witness whose role in the Formal Conduct Procedure is limited to conferring with and advising the Respondent or witness.
+- 1. Accused of a Violation occurs when the Director of Student Conduct or designee brings a Formal Charge against a Student, Student Group, or Student Organization to initiate a Conduct Procedure. - Administrative Hearing Panel means a body of three persons appointed by the Director of Student Conduct or designee, consisting of either (a) University administrators and/or faculty members; or (b) one or more University administrators and/or faculty members and one or more Student Judicial Board members, that addresses Formal Charges against a Student, Student Group, or Student Organization. - 3.
+Advisor means a person invited to a Conduct Procedure by a Respondent, Complainant, or witness whose role in the Conduct Procedure is limited to conferring with and advising the Respondent, Complainant, or witness.
 An Advisor is not permitted to argue, make statements, or question witnesses, but may respond to questions if asked by Hearing Panel members to do so.
-See Chapter 7, Section II(c) of this Code. - 4.
+See Chapter 7, Section II of this Code. - 4.
 Affirm means to approve and uphold the determination of a lower level decision-maker. - 5.
 Code means University Policy 406, The Code of Student Responsibility. - 6.
-Complainant means a member of the University community who files a complaint against a Student, Student Group, or Student Organization for violation of this Code; or for purposes of the Sexual Misconduct Complaint Procedures set forth in Chapter 8 of this Code, a Student who files a Sexual Misconduct, Relationship Violence, or Stalking complaint against another Student with University officials. - 7.
+Complainant means a member of the University community who files a complaint against a Student, Student Group, or Student Organization for violation of this Code; or for purposes of the Sexual Misconduct, Relationship Violence, and Stalking Complaint Procedures set forth in Chapter 8 of this Code, a Student who allegedly experienced the Sexual Misconduct, Relationship Violence, or Stalking. - 7.
 Conduct Rules means the Prohibited Conduct set forth in Chapter 5 of this Code. - 8.
-Conduct Procedures means a hearing or other procedure addressing alleged conduct of a Student, Student Group, or Student Organization, during which a designated University official, board, or panel considers information and/or documentation in order to address whether a Student, Student Group, or Student Organization has violated this Code.
-A Conduct Procedure may address Informal Charges in an Informal Resolution and waiver of hearing or Formal Charges in Formal Conduct Procedure with a hearing before an Administrative Hearing Panel or a Student Honor Court (Student Judicial Board). - 9.
-Consent means clear, knowing, and voluntary approval given by words or demonstrated actions to engage in sexual activity.
+Conduct Procedure means a meeting, hearing, or other procedure addressing alleged conduct of a Student, Student Group, or Student Organization, during which a designated University official, board, or panel considers information and/or documentation in order to address whether a Student, Student Group, or Student Organization has violated this Code. - 9.
+Consent means an affirmative decision by all participants to engage in mutually acceptable sexual activity.
+Consent means unambiguous, clear, knowing, and voluntary approval given by words or demonstrated actions to engage in sexual activity.
 This decision must be made freely and actively by all participants.
-Silence or lack of resistance does not imply consent.
-A previous relationship or prior participation in a sexual activity between the parties does not indicate current Consent.
-Consent to one form of sexual activity does not imply Consent to other forms of sexual activities.
-Consent has not been obtained in situations where someone: - is forced, threatened, pressured, intimidated, manipulated, or has reasonable fear that he/she or another will be injured if he/she does not submit to or engage in the sexual activity; - b. is unable to give Consent or is prevented from resisting due to sleep, involuntary physical restraint, unconsciousness, or the influence of drugs or alcohol; or - c. has a mental or physical disability that inhibits his or her ability to give Consent. - 10.
-Day (unless otherwise specified) means any day except Saturday, Sunday, or any other day when no University classes are held.
+If any confusion or ambiguity on the issue of Consent arises at any time during the sexual activity, each participant must stop and clarify from the other participant(s) a willingness to continue.
+Silence, passivity, or lack of resistance does not imply Consent.
+A previous relationship or prior participation in a sexual activity does not imply Consent to other forms of sexual activities Consent to engage in sexual activity with one person does not imply Consent to engage in sexual activity with another person.
+Being under the influence of drugs or alcohol does not relieve one's responsibility to obtain Consent.